KxSystems/embedPy/README.md

 Allows the kdb+ interpreter to manipulate Python objects and call Python functions.

+**This release (v0.2-beta) features a number of changes that are not back-compatible with the previous release (v0.1-beta).
+Most notably, the default _type_ used in many operations is now the embedPy type, rather than the foreign type.
+Differences between these types (and the associated APIs) are setout below**

 ## Status

 The embedPy library is still in development.
 If you would like to participate in the beta tests, please write to ai@kx.com.

 ## Requirements